 The city of Rasht is located in the center of this agriculturally dominated area.
 It has become a commercial, distribution, and manufacturing hub for the region, producing silk, soap, and glass.
 Quality roads link Rasht to the rest of Iran, making distribution of these and other products possible.

 The architecture of the Gilan province is unique, primarily because it is a forested area and wooden building materials are in abundance.
 Specific to this region, verandahs are commonly built on the sides of the wooden houses.

-The inhabitants of the Gilan province usually identify their own interests with those of Iran.
+The inhabitants of Gilan province usually identify their own interests with those of Iran.
 However, they have often been the source of resistance and reform movements.
 For example, after World War I, the Gilaki demanded national reform and independence for their own region.

-What are Their Beliefs?
+What Are Their Beliefs?